zed-industries/zed/docs/src/development/linux.md

 ## Flatpak

+> [!WARNING]
+> Zed's current Flatpak integration simply exits the sandbox on startup.
+Workflows that rely on flatpak's sandboxing may not work as expected.

 To build & install the flatpak package locally follow the steps below:

 1. Install flatpak for your distribution as outlined [here](https://flathub.org/setup).